Artur’s Portfolio

 • "Honestly, I don’t care much about the app unless it gets in my way."

-• "If it’s going to be this annoying, I’d rather
+• "If it’s going to be this annoying, I’d rather not use it at all."

 hive structure blue icon with brain inside icon